 The vision of the future communications is the ongoing digitalization and automation of many aspects of our lives - the automation of everything.
 This shift is driven by the current enabling technology trends like cloud-based services with dynamic and adaptive scaling, extensive virtualization, novel software-defined automated solutions and wireless connectivity with the 5G mobile networks.
-We will move from an era defined by the connection of people and simple things by Mbps of capacity and ~100 ms latency to one defined by Gbps of capacity and ~1 ms of latency.
+We will move from an era defined by the connection of people and simple things by Mbps of capacity and ~100ms latency to one defined by Gbps of capacity and ~1 ms of latency.
 This is characterized by 360-degree video, virtual and augmented reality, as well as autonomous system control with associated cognitive systems that augment human intelligence.
 All this will demand a fundamentally different, distributed network architecture comprised of cloud processing resources, interconnected by optimized IP and optical edge networks, and this with a converged ultrahigh capacity broadband access layer.
-The edge cloud network will need to support data rates of 10 Gbps, latency as low as 1 ms, and a trillion connected devices with 10+ years of battery life.
-Network slicing is a key capability underlying the new business model opportunities by which dedicated virtual networks to various customer groups will be provided much more economically than in the traditional model where these customers would build their own dedicated private networks.
-All these new capabilities will enable the communications networks to become a tool for the digitalization of various industry areas.
+The edge cloud network will need to support data rates of 10 Gbps, latency as low as 1ms, and a trillion connected devices with 10+ years of battery life.